Bibhas-Gayen/Claims-Approval-Time-prediction-using-Machine-Learning/README.md

 # Claims-Approval-Time-prediction-using-Machine-Learning

+**Objectives:**
-Objective There are certain benefits of using machine learning approach in claim prediction problem:
+There are certain benefits of using machine learning approach in claim prediction problem:

 • The algorithms can discover patterns from data that is not used in traditional approaches.